CiubancanC/sequentialthinking/README.md

-# CEO MCP Server
+# Fidora MCP Server

-An MCP server implementation that provides role-based prompting tools.
+An MCP server implementation that provides role-based prompting tools with Gemini AI integration.
 This server enables AI models to adopt different professional roles (architect, senior developer, QA engineer, etc.) to enhance problem-solving and software development tasks while following CLEAN architecture principles.
+It acts as a "second brain" for AI agents, helping them take the path of least resistance and identify potential risks early.

 ## Architecture